uros76/Controllino-with-Homeassistant/cloning.md

 - Optional step to test connectivity.
 In terminal window run this command `ping www.google.com`.
 You should not see errors

-Regardless of option you choose, send the obtained data to me including your hotspot helium name.
+Regardless of option you choose, send me on Discord private message LAN and Wifi MAC adress, rPi serial number and your hotspot helium name.
-Once I have the data I will creat the custom image for you.
+Once I have the data I will create the custom image for you.

 --------------------------------------------
 --------------------------------------------